adsabs/adsabs-pages/help/search.md

  * **DOIs**: digital object identifiers
  * **arXiv id**: see <A HREF="http://arxiv.org/help/arxiv_identifier">arXiv identifier</A> for further information
  * **abstract**: to search within the abstract of records
  * **properties**: are specific attributes of a record that can be searched.
 Available properties are:  article, refereed, not_refereed, inproceedings, openaccess, nonarticle, eprint, book, proceedings, catalog, software.
-The syntax for this search is property:defined (e.g. property:book or property:refereed)
+The syntax for this search is property:(e.g. property:book or property:refereed)

 The **"+ options"** button allows you to
   * specify a publication date range to search in between (if you do not know the month you may use "00".)
   * select a database:  astronomy, physics, general or all